regex-cuantificadores

 Quantifiers in Regex

-Quantifiers allow us to specify the number of times a character, set of characters, or group must appear in the text string.
+Quantifiers allow us to specify how many times a character, set of characters, or group should appear in the text string.

 Instead of looking for an exact match, quantifiers add flexibility to the pattern by allowing variations in the number of repetitions.